ValdirGiorgi/mailfix/README.md

 ## Algorithms

+### Jaro-Winkler Similarity (Default)
+Optimized for short strings and gives more favorable ratings to strings that match from the beginning.
+Good for catching subtle differences in domain names.
+[Read more](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance)

-### Levenshtein Distance (Default)
+### Levenshtein Distance
 Best for general purpose use.
 Calculates the minimum number of single-character edits required to change one string into another.
+[Read more](https://en.wikipedia.org/wiki/Levenshtein_distance)

 ### Damerau-Levenshtein Distance
 Better for catching transposition errors (when two adjacent characters are swapped).
 Particularly useful for email domains where typos often involve character swaps.

-### Jaro-Winkler Similarity
-Optimized for short strings and gives more favorable ratings to strings that match from the beginning.
-Good for catching subtle differences in domain names.
+[Read more](https://en.wikipedia.org/wiki/Damerau-Levenshtein_distance)

 ## Contributing